dankelley/dankelley.github.io/_posts/2014-02-26-oce-translations.md

 {% highlight R linenos=table %}
 ylab="Depth"
 {% endhighlight %}
-which is clearly not appropriate in all langauges, into
+which is clearly not appropriate in all languages, into
 {% highlight R linenos=table %}
 gettext("Depth", domain="R-oce")
 {% endhighlight %}